buildLittleWorlds/career-power-skills-and-AI/setting-it-up.md

 Identify my power skills

 [Step #2](plan/step-2.md)
-Identify candidate use cases (about 20 possibilities)
+Identify candidate use cases (15+ possible use cases)

 [Step #3](plan/step-3.md)
 Winnow down the list of use cases in terms of